The Boyz-n-the Hood: Production

-Content
+Lyrics

 In "The Boyz-n-the Hood" lyrics, Eazy-E is the protagonist and tells a story of an ordinary day “in the hood.”
 The song details E seeing a friend Kilo-G after Kilo-G has stolen a car.
 Kilo-G brags to E about committing grand theft auto.
 E then relates a story of a prior friend, JD who became addicted to crack and attempted to steal E's car radio.
 E chases JD to call a truce, but JD pulls a .22 calibre pistol on E. Unbeknownst to JD, E has a 12 gauge and he ends up killing JD.
 Eazy, "bored as hell", went to a spot where his friends gather.
 There E drinks alcohol and then goes to get his girlfriend for sex.
 At her home, they get into an altercation and E slaps his girlfriend.
 Her father witnesses this and jumps up yelling at E. E then hits her father knocking him unconscious.

-Later, Eazy wrecked his own car and as he was walking witnessed the arrest of Kilo-G. E attempted to bail Kilo-G out, but bail was denied due to a riot Kilo-G started while he was in lock up.
+Later, Eazy wrecked his own car and as he was walking witnessed the arrest of Kilo-G. He attempted to bail Kilo-G out, but bail was denied due to a riot Kilo-G started while he was in lock up.
 At his trial, Kilo-G was given a six-year sentence for his crimes as this was Kilo-G's fourth offense.
 Probably anticipating a long jail sentence, Kilo had planned to have his girlfriend Suzy help him to escape.
 At the code word “fire” which Kilo-G yelled out, Suzy entered the court room with a "sub machine Uzi".
 The plan did not work and Suzy was shot.
 Kilo-G and Suzy were then both charged with attempted murder.